bhofmei/jbplugin-methylation/README.md

 # Methylation Plugin
 This is a JBrowse plugin

-This plugin is to be used with whole-genome bisulfite sequencing (WGBS) data and/or SMRT to detect base modifications.
+This plugin is to be used with whole-genome bisulfite sequencing (WGBS) data, tet-assisted bisulfite sequencing (TAB-seq) and/or SMRT to detect base modifications.
 Unlike almost all other browsers, this plugin allows you to see all methylation contexts on one track.

 This plugin is color-blind friendly!